Victims and Witnesses

 Victim Impact Statements

-The general sentencing principles contained in section 16A(2) of the Crimes Act 1914 provide that in addition to any other matters, the court must take into account where relevant and known to the court, the personal circumstances of any victim of the offence, as well as any injury, loss or damage resulting from the offence and any victim impact statement for the victim.
-The CDPP is responsible for presenting this material to the court.
+The general sentencing principles contained in section 16A(2) of the Crimes Act 1914 provide that, in addition to any other matters, the court must take into account where relevant and known to the court, the personal circumstances of any victim of the offence – as well as any injury, loss or damage resulting from the offence and any victim impact statement for the victim.
+The CDPP is responsible for ensuring victims are aware of their ability to submit a Victim Impact Statement if they choose to do so, and for presenting this material to the court.